 This plant can attain a height of 4′ feet and may spread to 2′ feet.
 The plant is hardy in USDA zones 4-8.
 The branches are sturdy and separate.
 Lance-shaped leaves, covered with stiff hairs are found at the base of the stems.
 The pale rose-colored flowers are large and attractive.

 This variety is very much like Pale Purple Coneflower, but the leaves are hairless.
 The plant is hardy in USDA zones 4-8.

 This is the most familiar coneflower.
-This enthusiastic grower can attain a height of four feet and a spread to three feet.
-The plant grows like a shrub with very leafy stems and lots of pretty flowers in shades of rosy pink and reddish purple.
+This enthusiastic grower can attain a height of 4′ feet and a spread of 3′ feet.
+The plant grows like a shrub with very leafy stems and lots of pretty flowers in shades of rosy pink and reddish-purple.
 It is hardy in USDA zones 3-8.

 White Lustre is a variation of Echinacea Purpura with very similar characteristics, but its blossoms are bright white.

 Interesting Echinacea Hybrids

 Many coneflower hybrids have been developed, and many more are emerging as plant breeders continue to work with this fascinating, hardy, beautiful, useful plant.

 These seven hybrids have proven to be very easy to grow: